 - Attendance – ability to manage oneself

 - Time Management – punctuality, preparedness, handing in assignments on time

-- Professionalism – image put forth by student in terms of actions, appearance and attitude
+- Professionalism – image put forth by students in terms of actions, appearance, and attitude

 Response to Local Employers

 Melissa Quinley, vice president of instructional services at Asheville-Buncombe, told Inside Higher Ed that the idea came in response to some of the feedback received from local employers who have hired previous graduates of the school.
 Welding companies in North Carolina have told the school that while students have demonstrated competent welding skills on the job, they often arrive to work late.
 This led to the incorporation of soft skills into degree programs offered by the schools, with many courses deciding to assess the skills in the regular grading system.

 These skills tend to be cultivated in students at four-year schools, where orientation may be mandatory and attendance is more closely monitored.
 However, many community college students tend to be older than the average student at a four-year school, with many coming from the professional world back to academics to pursue a degree program.
 The assumption has been that the majority of these students may already possess workplace readiness skills when they enter community college.
 However, experiences reported by employers suggest that the assumption may be incorrect.

 While many faculty are on board with the additional assessments, not everyone is looking forward to the new system, Quinley admitted to Inside Higher Ed.
 She is confident that in time, the rest of the faculty will come around since she believes the new soft skills will also improve the academic performance of many students.
 The decision to incorporate soft skills will rest with the heads of individual departments at the college.
 However, if a department determines that it will use the new assessments; all the courses in that department will need to fall into line.